Climate Change in Virginia

 Source: National Aeronautics and Space Administration, The Great Ice Meltdown and Rising Seas: Lessons for Tomorrow

 If the earth warms at rates predicted by some studies, the oceans will rise for two main reasons - the expansion of the existing water as it heats, and the addition of additional water as the ice melts off the land at Antarctica.
-A study in 2021 concluded that the temperature of the Chesapeake Bay had risen about 2°F since the mid-1980's.
+Since 1955, 90% of the extra heat trapped by greenhouse gases has been absorbed by the oceans.

 Sea level rise will affect primarily the eastern edge of Virginia, while changes in rainfall/temperature will affect the entire state.